Getting Started with .NET MAUI Avatar View

 using Syncfusion.Maui.Core;

-You can add a custom image for displaying in .NET MAUI Avatar View using the ImageSource property.
-And set the ContentType to Custom.
+Create an instance for the Avatar View control, and add it as content.
+You can add a custom image to display in the .NET MAUI Avatar View using the ImageSource property.
+Set the ContentType to Custom.
 To ensure the avatar image appears correctly, place the image in the Resources/Images directory.

 <sfavatar:SfAvatarView ContentType="Custom"